Guide: How to make yours espresso better

 Ratio controls the concentration of your espresso:

-- Standard ratio: 1:2 (e.g., 20g coffee → 40g espresso).
+- Standard ratio: 1:2 (e.g. 20g coffee → 40g espresso).

-- More body : Lower ratio (e.g., 1:1.5).
+- More body: Lower ratio (e.g. 1:1.5).

-- More balance: Higher ratio (e.g., 1:2.5 or 1:3).
+- More balance: Higher ratio (e.g. 1:2.5 or 1:3).

-4. Brew time – Does it matter?
+4. Brewing time – Does it matter?

-5. Brew temperature – What is optimal?
+5. Brewing temperature – What is optimal?

-Temperature affects how aggressively water extracts flavors:
+Temperature affects how aggressively the water extracts flavors:

 - Light roasted coffee: Higher temperature (~94–96 °C) helps extract more sweetness and balance.

-- Dark roasted coffee: Lower temperature (~89–92 °C) reduces bitterness and over-extraction.
+- Dark roasted coffee: Lower temperature (~89–92 °C) reduces bitterness and overextraction.

-6. Pressure – Should I care?
+6. Pressure – Do I need to worry?

 Most machines have a preset pressure (~9 bar), which works well for most coffees.
 About you can adjust the pressure: